scottcgi/MojoTween/Documentation/Documentation-en.md

 Both `Tween` and `TweenAction` support chained calls to set properties, including `ease`, `isRelative`, `callback` and more.

-The detailed object relationships can be found in the [Code Architecture](./CodeArchitecture.png) diagram.
+The detailed relationships of engine objects  can be found in the [Code Architecture](./CodeArchitecture.png) diagram.

 * [TweenManager](#tweenmanager)